leouieda/tesseroids/doc/usage.rst

 Computing the gravitational effect of a tesseroid
 -------------------------------------------------

-The tessgx, tessgy, tessgz, tessgxx, etc. programs calculate the combined effect of a list of tesseroids on given computation points.
+The tesspot, tessgx, tessgy, tessgz, tessgxx, etc. programs calculate the combined effect of a list of tesseroids on given computation points.
 The computation points are passed via standard input and